Vectorman 2: Development

 A sequel was immediately greenlit, though the game would feature a rushed development cycle; the lifespan of the Sega Genesis was already coming to an end by the time of the late 1995 release of the original Vectorman, and despite continued good sales, new releases were becoming increasingly rare in 1996.
 The original's main programmer, Richard Karp, was busy with other projects, and had to be replaced with Keith Freiheit, who had been a lead programmer on the first Jurassic Park game adaption.
 Similar to the series of Sonic the Hedgehog video games for the Sega Genesis, the game was developed by using the same game engine and the prior game, and building new content over it.
 Gameplay was kept very similar to the original, and levels made far shorter and less expansive than the original.
 Leaked prototype copies of the game showed many test and unfinished level designs not featured in the final game, along with an alternate unused "game over" screen.
 Development did branch out into some new areas though.
 While enemies in the first game tended to have a more robotic, metal feel, enemies in Vectorman 2 have more of an organic feel.
 Jon Holland also returned to compose the game's soundtrack, which ventured into a more varied electronic music sound.

 The game was released on November 15, 1996; with it and Sonic 3D Blast being of the last games Sega games published for the Sega Genesis platform.
 Prior to release, the Sega Channel service held a contest that allowed artists to submit drawing of their own ideas for Vectorman "morphs", with the winner having their work Judges then chose the best one to be transformed in Genesis art, as well as being put on the Sega Channel.
 Ten runner-up submitters won a copy of Vectorman 2.
 The game was not released further until the mid-2000s, after Sega became a third-party video game developer, and the game appeared on a number of Sega-themed game compilations.
-Vectorman 2 was released on Sonic Gems Collection (2005), Sonic's Ultimate Genesis Collection (2009), and is scheduled to be one of the game's featured in the late 2022 release of the Sega Genesis Mini 2.
+Vectorman 2 was released on Sonic Gems Collection (2005), Sonic's Ultimate Genesis Collection (2009), and the Sega Genesis Mini 2 (2022).